All Episodes

 You bet.

-I am a CPA, been a CPA for 35 years, and this the Obama administration just continues to do the same.
+I am a CPA, been a CPA for 35 years, and the Obama administration just continues to do the same.

-It's a it's a one-trick pony.
+It's a one-trick pony.

-The whole banking regulation aspect that's out there is designed to do, in my opinion, little more than than create yet another layer of bureaucracy, take more jobs out of the private sector, fatten up the government even more.
+The whole banking regulation aspect that's out there is designed to do, in my opinion, little more than create yet another layer of bureaucracy, take more jobs out of the private sector, fatten up the government even more.

 We have regulation out there.

-Bernie made the SEC, the FTC, if those clowns were doing their jobs, none of those things would have happened.
+Bernie made up, the SEC, the FTC, if those clowns were doing their jobs, none of those things would have happened.

 Why in the world should we possibly believe that with a new layer of regulation that the individuals that are doing the job are going to be any more competent or qualified or diligent in their tasks?

-It's a great question.
+That's a great question.

 My premise is all they want to do is put more power in government.